Taiwan – Jia Ming Lake

 The allocation of slots in both the mountain lodges (Siangyang Cabin and Jia Ming Lake Cabin) are by a ballot system.
 It is highly possibly to be allocated only either of the lodges for all the nights during the trek.
 The trek itinerary will be adjusted accordingly, based on the allocation of the mountain lodges.

-Previous trekking experience is not required.
+Good to have below 3000m trekking experience.
 You will be trekking for three days from the trail head to the summit with a 5-6kg backpack load.
 At times, when there is a dry spell and water is not available in the mountain huts, you will be expected to carry drinking water for the trek, which can increase the backpack load to 8-10kg.
 Though hiring of porters is possible, the cost is high (about S$200/day).
 Therefore, it is more realistic to train and be prepared to carry your own load.
 Ice and snow can be expected during the winter months till early spring from December to March.

 Equipment and Gear